- Course Themes

 The four main themes run throughout the program:

 - Basic and Clinical Sciences

-- Ensures that you have the science knowledge appropriate for the Medical Program.
+- Ensures that you have the science knowledge appropriate for the MD.

-- BCS (Basic and Clinical Sciences) sessions typically include laboratory work where you gain hands-on practical experience.
+- Practical sessions typically include laboratory work where you gain hands-on practical experience.

 - Patient and Doctor